So you want to ride Lost Lake "the whole thing".

 #1 Lost Lake Trail is the better ride.
 Better conditions, more sun, drier trail, better views etc etc. Primrose is consistently muddier and gnarlier.

 #2 You are going to want to familiarize yourself with the trail on the way up.
 Lost Lake has hairpin turns and cliffs.
-On the way up, you'll say "oh I better remember to slow down around that corner because that is one huge cliff."
+On the way up, you'll say "oh I better remember to slow down around that corner because that is one huge cliff to yeet myself off of."
 This is valuable information.

 #3 Something will happen.
 A mechanical, a flat, you bonk, you stop to pick berries, or a wild animal forces you to turn around.
 I've gotten lots frantic calls from whoever is suppose to pick up an overdue rider.
 You probably won't have cell reception, so you can't communicate with them.
 I tell them you probably rode in 5 miles and got turned around.
 They think you died.
 I'll say "Naw... they're fine.
 Probably." and your fiancé is not reassured.
 They'll say "Should I drive back into town and see if they turned around?
 Or should I keep waiting in case they show up?"
-What the hell do I say to that?!
+I'll be elbows deep in a hub rebuild and have some smartass, yet accurate, answer like "whichever one you choose will be the wrong one."